 Horses in Gray: Famous Confederate Warhorses

-The first non-fiction book written by author J.D.R.
+This non-fiction book written by author J.D.R.
 Hawkins tells the story of heroic Confederate steeds and what they endured during the War Between the States.

 Whoever thought horses could be heroes?
 In a time when these animals were part of everyday practicality, soldiers during the Civil War depended on them with their very lives.
 Because of this, many horses and their masters were bound together, not only for survival on the battlefield, but throughout the course of history as well.
 What distinguishes Confederate horses from their Union counterparts will truly astound you.